newaetech/chipwhisperer/docs/index.rst

 .. note:: This documentation is currently under construction for version
     5.1.0 of the ChipWhisperer software.
 And currently is only partially complete.
+    It is getting close :)

+Welcome to the home of the installation procedure, Python API documentation, and the side-channel analysis tutorials for the ChipWhisperer tool-chain.

-After installing ChipWhisperer and setting up your hardware run:
+After :ref:`installing <install>` ChipWhisperer and setting up your `hardware`_ run:

 .. code:: python